Things To Know

 Boat Ramp & Tennis Court Key

-Each member in good standing is assigned a key to the boat launch and tennis court (same key for both).
+Each member in good standing is assigned a key to the tennis/pickleball court.
+To gain access to the boat launch, you will need to email us (info@IPWHOA.org) your email address.
+MasterLock will then send you an email invitation, just follow the instructions.
 If you lose your key there is a $25 fee to get a new key the first time.
 Subsequent replacements will cost you $50.
-If you move, you are required to take the keys with you to closing and hand them off to the new owners.
+If you move, you are required to take the key with you to closing and hand them off to the new owners.

 Conrad Anklam | 994-7059 | 17500 Boat Club Drive